ovladon/Multidimensional_Text_Analysis/README.md

     Single File Analysis: Displays the dimensions and their scores for one text.
     Multiple Files Comparison: Compares multiple texts on the same radar chart for easy comparison.

+License

+This project is licensed under the terms of the MIT license.
+See the LICENSE file for details.
+Acknowledgments

+    NLTK: Natural Language Toolkit for Python.
+    Hugging Face Transformers: Used for implementing advanced language models.
+    Matplotlib: For generating radar charts and other visualizations.